 Health consequences of being obese during childhood include high cholesterol, high blood pressure, diabetes, joint problems, liver problems, disrupted sleep, and emotional problems.
 Carrying these health problems into adulthood is even more likely, as one study showed that without treatment, 80% of overweight children grew to become obese adults.

 Contributing factors to childhood obesity are numerous and complex.
 There is no magic pill or easy fix that will solve this problem.
-Our genetics, environment, and behaviors all play a role in weight management.
+Our genetics, environment, and behaviors all play a roll in weight management.
 Research has shown that families who make efforts to be active, eat healthy, and support each other can permanently improve their health and weight.